Wayne Nance: 1980s

 After his discharge from military service, Nance visited Seattle, Washington, in July 1978, where 15-year-old runaway Devonna Louise Nelson went missing.
-On February 27, 1980, her badly decomposed body was discovered by the crew of a slow-moving freight train on a road bank close to the Interstate 90 in the city of Missoula resting against a chain-link fence.
+On February 27, 1980, her badly decomposed body was discovered by the crew of a slow-moving freight train on a road bank close to Interstate 90 in the city of Missoula resting against a chain-link fence.
 Because of the condition of the body, her remains were not identified until February 16, 1985.
 She had no shoes or underwear, and her dress was hitched up around her neck.
 Nelson had been stabbed in the chest.
 Prior to her identity being confirmed, she was dubbed "Betty Beavertail" after the nearby Beavertail Hill State Park.
 Nance is suspected of killing Nelson, but has not been definitively linked to the crime.

 The body of Marcella Cheri "Marci" Bachmann, 16, was found in an advanced state of decomposition on December 24, 1984, by a wildlife photographer.
 The body had been buried in a shallow grave and her decomposed leg was protruding out of the frozen ground.
 Strong evidence indicates that Nance murdered Bachmann.
 Investigators found hair similar to Bachmann's in Nance's home.
-She had run away from Vancouver, Washington, due to conflict with her family members.
+She had run away from Vancouver, Washington, due to conflict with her family.
 She was killed by three gun shots to the head.
 Like Devonna Nelson, Bachmann was given a nickname before she was identified: "Debbie Deer Creek," after a nearby drainage basin.
 Bachmann was identified in 2006 through DNA profiling.
 Her cremated remains were subsequently interred.

 Bachmann had been seen alive with Nance, who had "taken her in" after she was left by a trucker in the area.
-She used the alias name "Robin" and claimed to have been either native to Texas or had passed through the state.
+She used the name "Robin" and claimed to have been either native to Texas or had passed through the state.
 When asked by acquaintances about the whereabouts of "Robin", Nance would say "she's gone" and claimed that she had run off with a trucker or that he had put "her on a bus."
 Bachmann's grave was two miles from Nance's home.
 Nance claimed she had left the area on September 28, 1984, which was about the time she was killed.
-Her brother, Derek Bachmann, had been searching for Marcella since he was 21-years-old, along with a private investigator.
+Her brother, Derek Bachmann, had been searching for Marcella since he was 21 years old, along with a private investigator.
 He originally believed that she may have supported herself as a prostitute while away from home and may have become a victim of Gary Ridgway.
 Ridgway murdered at least 49 runaway children and prostitutes during the 1980s and 1990s.
 However, Marcella was never identified as one of his victims.
 When police conducted a search of Nance's home after his death, they found a series of photo-booth pictures of him and Bachmann.
 A strand of her hair was also found in Nance's truck.